Complete Cost Comparison: Email APIs for AI Agents in 2026

 Nylas provides a unified API across Gmail, Outlook, Exchange, Yahoo, iCloud, and IMAP providers.
 It is excellent for building applications that connect to a user's existing inbox — think email clients, CRM integrations, or productivity tools.

-Nylas pricing is per connected account: $15/mo base plus $2/mo per account beyond the first five.
-At 100 accounts, that is $205/mo — but you still need to pay the underlying mailbox provider (Gmail at $7–8/account, for example).
-The effective cost of 100 Gmail-backed accounts through Nylas is approximately $900–1,000/mo.
+For its classic connected-account model, Nylas has a fundamental limitation for AI agents: it cannot create new inboxes.
+Every connected account requires a human to authenticate an existing mailbox via OAuth.
+Pricing here is per connected account: $15/mo base plus $2/mo per account beyond the first five, so 100 accounts is $205/mo — and you still pay the underlying mailbox provider (Gmail at $7–8/account), making the effective cost of 100 Gmail-backed accounts roughly $900–1,000/mo.

 Total Cost of Ownership at Scale